-A study of a Christian world view as contrasted with other world views and its application to a variety of occupational areas.
-Basic ethical principles which are biblically based are stressed, and emphasis is on practical application of ethical principles through case studies, articles, discussions of audio and video tapes, and guest speakers.
+This course applies a Christian worldview to a variety of occupational areas.
+Basic ethical principles that are biblically based are stressed, and emphasis is on practical application of ethical principles through case studies, articles, discussions of audio and video tapes, and guest speakers.
 Each student will be required to write a term paper addressing the integration of ethical principles into the decision-making process in an occupational area of his or her choice.
 In addition, each student is provided with job selection and job entry tools such as resumé writing and interview techniques.
 Also, students are provided with computer lab applications.
 Enrollment in the course is limited to students with senior standing or junior standing with a minimum of 80 earned hours.